matchID-project/matchID-project.github.io/tutorial.md

           - scoring_version: str("{}-randomforest-{}").format(re.sub("-.*","",scoring_version),str(datetime.datetime.now()))
 ```

-As machine learning can derivate, we keep in the recipe 30% of the initial scoring to avoid complete change on full positive or full negative matches.
+As machine learning can drift, we keep in the recipe 30% of the initial scoring to avoid complete change on full positive or full negative matches.

-You can immediately run this recipe which will just update the `confiance` column and versionning.
+You can immediately run this recipe which will just update the `confiance` column and versioning.
 This is a quick step, and should be over in about 15 minutes.

 Then you can go check again the validation of `clients_x_deaths` to check the impact on the discrimation :